chef/chef-web-docs/chef_master/source/resource_chef_gem.rst

 ``compile_time``
    **Ruby Type:** true, false | **Default Value:** ``false``

    Controls the phase during which a gem is installed on a node.
 Set to ``true`` to install a gem while the resource collection is being built (the "compile phase").
-Set to ``false`` to install a gem while the chef-client is configuring the node (the "converge phase").
+Set to ``false`` to install a gem while Chef Infra Client is configuring the node (the "converge phase").
 Possible values: ``nil`` (for verbose warnings), ``true`` (to warn once per chef-client run), or ``false`` (to remove all warnings).
 Recommended value: ``false``.

 ``gem_binary``
    **Ruby Type:** String | **Default Value:** ``Chef's built-in gem binary``

    The path of a gem binary to use for the installation.
-By default, the same version of Ruby that is used by the chef-client will be installed.
+By default, the same version of Ruby that is used by Chef Infra Client will be installed.

 ``include_default_source``
    **Ruby Type:** true, false | **Default Value:** ``true``

    Set to ``false`` to not include ``Chef::Config[:rubygems_url]`` in the sources.

-   *New in Chef Infra Client 13.0.*
+   *New in Chef Client 13.0.*

 ``options``
    **Ruby Type:** String, Hash, Array,